 That can spread within a company to the point where no one is motivated or engaged.
 Better to remove the problem quickly and effectively.

-Termination meetings be handled with tact, brevity and dignity for the employee and employer.
+Termination meetings should always be handled with tact, brevity and dignity for the employee and employer.

 Terminations shouldn’t come as a surprise

-Before you’ve even scheduled the termination meeting you should be prepared to manage the situation quickly and efficiently.
+Before you’ve scheduled a termination meeting you should be prepared to manage the situation quickly and efficiently.
 You’ve made your decision – it’s not negotiable.

 For the meeting you should have a host of materials at the ready.
 Preparing and reviewing the materials so you know exactly what you’re going to say can help make the meeting go as smoothly as possible.